ElemeFE/element/examples/docs/en-US/menu.md

 Top bar NavMenu can be used in a variety of scenarios.

 :::demo By default Menu is vertical, but you can change it to horizontal by setting the mode prop to 'horizontal'.
 In addition, you can use the submenu component to create a second level menu.
-Menu provides `background-color`, `text-color` and `active-text-color` to customize the colors.
+Menu provides `background-color`, , `hover-background-color`, `text-color` and `active-text-color` to customize the colors.
 ```html
 <el-menu :default-active="activeIndex" class="el-menu-demo" mode="horizontal" @select="handleSelect">
   <el-menu-item index="1">Processing Center</el-menu-item>